stacyduty/delegatenow/replit.md

 ## Overview

 Deleg8te.ai is a voice-powered task delegation platform designed for executives to efficiently manage teams and tasks.
 The application enables users to speak their tasks, leveraging AI to analyze, prioritize, and delegate work automatically.
-Built with a modern tech stack, it features real-time task tracking, team management, and analytics with an emphasis on executive productivity and minimal friction.
+Built with a modern tech stack, it features real-time task tracking, team management, analytics, and **Google Calendar integration** with an emphasis on executive productivity and minimal friction.

 **Core Value Proposition:** Transform voice input into structured, delegated tasks with AI-powered analysis including impact assessment, urgency classification, and SMART objectives generation.
-Now includes enterprise-grade compliance features: formal task acceptance timestamps, expiry tracking, spending limits, and complete audit trails.
+Now includes enterprise-grade compliance features: formal task acceptance timestamps, expiry tracking, spending limits, and complete audit trails. **NEW: Google Calendar integration** for two-way sync, deadline tracking, and team availability.

 **Competitive Advantage:** Combines the AI-powered speed and productivity of modern tools ($1/month/user, instant deployment, voice-first interface, 14-day free trial with no credit card needed) with the compliance and governance features of enterprise delegation platforms (acceptance records, expiry management, audit trails) - without the $10k-15k setup fees or 7-180 day deployment times.